 Leads: Frequently Asked Questions

-Have questions about the leads you receive as a HomeAdvisor pro?
+Have questions about the leads you receive as an Angi Leads (formerly HomeAdvisor Pro) pro?
 We’re here to help.

 How will I receive leads

 There are three different types of leads: Market Match, Exact Match and Instant Booking.
-Through your notification preferences in your HomeAdvisor account, you’re in control of how you are notified of new leads.
+Through your notification preferences in your Angi Leads (formerly HomeAdvisor Pro) account, you’re in control of how you are notified of new leads.
 You can receive leads via:

 - App notification